adjust/ios_sdk/README.md

     ```objc
     [adjustConfig setDelegate:self];
     ```

+As the delegate callback is configured using the `ADJConfig` instance, you should call `setDelegate` before calling `[Adjust appDidLaunch:adjustConfig]`.

 The delegate function will get when the SDK receives final attribution data.
 Within the delegate function you have access to the `attribution` parameter.